-If you use a sleeve, you should only wear it when you’re exercising or doing something where you need additional support.
+If you use a sleeve, you should only wear it when you’re exercising or doing something where you need additional support and stability.
 They aren’t designed to be worn all day.

 How do you choose a knee sleeve?

-Different types of sleeves have different features.
+Different types of knee sleeves have different features.
 Some support the whole knee area, and others are designed to support the kneecap.
-Depending on your knee condition, preferences and activity level, you might want a sleeve that is:
+Depending on your knee condition, preferences and activity level, you might want a high quality sleeve that is:

 - Breathable, which can help reduce odors